Cognitive Behavioural Therapy

 - 1998: BA (Hons) Philosophy – University of Kent

-In addition to my private practice, I work within NHS Improving Access to Psychological Therapies (IAPT) as a Cognitive Behavioural Psychotherapist and Supervisor.
+Prior to moving into full-time private practice in 2017, I worked for 11 years in a variety of settings across NHS Mental Health services, most recently within NHS Improving Access to Psychological Therapies (IAPT) as a Cognitive Behavioural Psychotherapist and Supervisor.
 While I enjoy working with the range of difficulties helped by CBT, I have developed particular interests, experience and skills in the treatment of Post-Traumatic Stress Disorder (PTSD), Social Phobia and Depression, and in the use of both Mindfulness and Compassion-Focused Therapy.